transcom/mymove-docs/docs/tools/telemetry/running-telemetry-locally.md

 ## Setup

-1. In one terminal window run `docker-compose -f docker-compose.telemetry.yml up`
+1. In one terminal window run `make telemetry_docker`

   :::danger You may encounter errors